EDI in Healthcare- A comprehensive guide to Maximize your revenue

 ICD (International Classification of Diseases)

 ICD codes are a standardized system for classifying diseases, injuries, and medical procedures.
-These codes are crucial in EDI transactions, providing a common language for healthcare providers, payers, and regulators.
+These codes are crucial in EDI transactions, providing a common language for healthcare payers, providers, and regulators.
 Organizations use ICD codes in EDI transactions to ensure accurate billing, coding compliance, and efficient claims processing.

 How to implement EDI?